miekg/skydns2/README.md

 Priorities and Weights are based on the requested Region, as well as how many nodes are available matching the current request in the given region.

 ###Domain Format
-The domain syntax when querying follows a pattern where the right most positions are more generic, than the subdomains to their left:
-*\<uuid\>.\<host\>.\<region\>.\<version\>.\<service\>.\<environment\>.skydns.local*.
-This allows for you to supply only the positions you care about:

-- authservice.production.skydns.local - For instance would return all services with the name AuthService in the production environment, regardless of the Version, Region, or Host
-- 1-0-0.authservice.production.skydns.local - Is the same as above but restricting it to only version 1.0.0
-- east.1-0-0.authservice.production.skydns.local - Would add the restriction that the services must be running in the East region

 #### Wildcards